Job boards are not the holy grail. Yes, applying online should be part of your job search strategy. The key word of the sentence being “part.”

-It’s more effective to have a multi pronged approach.
+It’s more effective to take a multipronged approach.

-As a former recruiter, I can say that every job I was working was listed on the companies site.
-The only exceptions were “confidential” postings, i.e. when someone was being replaced without their knowledge.
+As a former recruiter, I can say that every job I was trying to fill was listed on the company’s site.
+The only exceptions were “confidential” searches, generally when someone didn’t know they were being replaced.

 Work Your Contacts